CTL-ALT-DEL/Fault-Locator-Pro/README.md

 ------------------------------------------------------------------------

-Developed by David Bannerman with assistance from ChatGPT.
+Developed by David Bannerman with just a slight assistance from ChatGPT.